Líder

-Líder (Spanish for Leader) is a Chilean hypermarket chain originally owned and operated by Distribución y Servicio (DyS) but sold to US American corporation Walmart in 2009.
+Líder (Spanish for Leader) is a Chilean hypermarket chain originally owned and operated by Distribución y Servicio (DyS) and sold to American corporation Walmart in 2009.

 Overview

 There are 251 Líders in the Republic of Chile including the original hypermarket (97) in addition to the express (154) concepts complemented by the Lider.cl website.

 The stores sell groceries, home electronics, school supplies, toys, tools and home supplies.
 Like its parent company Walmart, most Lider stores also have a small indoor strip mall, usually featuring fast food.